 On the other hand, Sicilian-style pizza requires a lot of creativity.
 Layering the toppings is not straightforward, and you can choose to put whatever you want on the pie.
 Yet, to make the perfect Sicilian pizza, putting the sauce right before it’s time to bake is important.
 As a final step, cover the face with pepperoni.

-The pan is deep and 10 X 14 inches rectangular with sides that flare away from the bottom.
-This results in a crispy, blackened bottom that is the signature of a Detroit-style pizza.
+The pan is deep and rectangular, measuring 10 x 14 inches, with sides flaring from the bottom.
+This creates a crispy, blackened bottom that is the hallmark of Detroit-style pizza.

-As for the Sicilian-style pizza, the type of pan used does not matter.
-Typically, a rectangular, heavyweight cold-rolled steel pan is used.
-The tapered one-inch depth and crisp angled corners help to achieve a thick crust and make the edges of the pizza crispy.
+However, the type of pan used for Sicilian-style pizza does not matter as much.
+A rectangular, heavyweight, cold-rolled steel pan is commonly used.
+The tapered one-inch depth and crisp angled corners help to create a thick crust and make the edges of the pizza crispy.

 Detroit-style pizza is typically layered with Wisconsin brick cheese.
 It’s considered the best for all Detroit-style pizzas as it gives the pizza a distinct buttery taste.
 It’s a high-moisture cheese that melts well.